Starkit

 May 27 Log 1: Deciding a motor configuration

-I've made a spreadsheet for calculating the Thrust to Weight Ratio (TWR) of a coaxial and a side by side configuration.
+I've made a spreadsheet for calculating the thrust to weight ratio (TWR) of a coaxial and a side by side configuration.

 For the coaxial configuration, I'm picturing a cylindrical structure with a propeller at the top and another at the bottom.
 For the side by side configuration, I'm thinking of 2 of such structures next to each other, with one propeller each.
 Note that this isn't necessarily the only way of placing the propellers one next to the other, but I want to keep a shape that can integrate nicely with a launch mount and a catch tower.